asadovsky/nn/README.md

     alias va='source .venv/bin/activate'
     alias vd='deactivate'

-### pip

-Install required packages:

-    $ pip install -r requirements.txt

-Add a new package (using `numpy` as an example):

-    $ echo numpy >> requirements.in && sort -u -o requirements.in requirements.in
-    $ pip install -r requirements.in
-    $ pip freeze > requirements.txt

 ## Training on Lambda Cloud

 Launch an instance on https://lambdalabs.com/ and connect to it using SSH.